Hussein Isaac

 Hussein Isaac (حسين اسحق) was a Syrian Armed Forces major general who held the positions of Director of Air Defense Administration of Homs and, later until his death, in Al-Malihah.
 He died during the Battle of Al-Malihah of his wounds on 18 May 2014, making him one of the few top-ranking generals killed in the conflict.
-The SOHR called his death an "important psychological blow" to the Assad government.
+The Syrian Observatory for Human Rights called his death an "important psychological blow" to the Assad government.